28 Ways to Combat Phlegm Build-up During Cold Season

 Q6: What conditions cause excess mucus?

 Several conditions can cause excess mucus and phlegm production, including sinus infections, the common cold, seasonal allergies, cystic fibrosis, respiratory infections, some prescription medications, viral infections, and asthma.
+For certain individuals using a weight loss drug, it’s important to consult with a healthcare provider if you notice an increase in mucus production, as some drugs may indirectly influence hydration levels or respiratory health.

 Navigating the complexities of coughs and phlegm with these insights can lead to more effective management and relief, enhancing your comfort and respiratory health.